 4. Lack of Nose Tip Support

-Where the original surgeon fails to leave enough support for the tip of the nose and it droops over time, making the area above the tip appear to project too far.
+Where the original surgeon fails to leave enough support for the tip of the nose, and it droops over time, making the area above the tip appear to project too far.
 Revision rhinoplasty to address the problem requires the surgeon to reconstruct the nasal tip so it has adequate support.

 Profile deformity: persistent bump or scooped-out bridge

 The “Middle Vault,” also known as the “Inverted V Deformity,” occurs when a bump is removed from the central nose, but inadequate support is provided.
 The center of the nose collapses, both inhibiting breathing and making the nasal bones visible to the naked eye in the shape of an inverted “V.” Breathing will also be inhibited when the removal of a bump causes the collapse of the narrowest area inside the nose, the internal nasal valve.
-As with a scooped-out bridge, a revision rhinoplasty to address a collapsed central nose or internal valve collapse involves rebuilding the missing area with the patient’s own cartilage.
+As with a scooped-out bridge, a revision rhinoplasty to address a collapsed central nose or internal valve collapse involves rebuilding the missing area with the patient’s cartilage.

 1. Irregular Bridge